okwolo/okwolo/docs/blobs.md

 });
 ````

-Named blobs are an extension of regular blobs that ensure that the blob is only ever used once in a single app instance.
-This can be done by simply adding a "name" key to a blob and using it as before.
+Blobs can also be named in order to ensure that they are only ever used once in a single app instance.
+This can be done by simply adding a "name" key.

 ````javascript
 let myPlugin = {